GPUOpen-Tools/radeon_raytracing_analyzer/README.md

 See [BUILD.md](BUILD.md) for more details.

 ## License ##
 Radeon Raytracing Analyzer is licensed under the MIT license.
-See the [License.txt](License.txt) file for complete license information.
+See the [LICENSE.txt](LICENSE.txt) file for complete license information.

 ## Copyright information ##
 Please see [NOTICES.txt](NOTICES.txt) for third party license information.